chenmzh/Knowledgebase/Sometime we also organize knowledge/Mathematical Modeling of Biology/Mathmatical Modelling.md

 $$

 3. Higher dimension systems $P(\lambda) = \sum_{i=0}^n \alpha_i \lambda^i$
-   + Descartes' Rule of Signs: if the sign of coeffcient has n times of change, then there is n, n-2, n-4 ... real positive roots of $\lambda$.
+   + Descartes' Rule of Signs: if the sign of coefficient has n times of change, then there is n, n-2, n-4 ... real positive roots of $\lambda$.
 NOTE that similarly we can let $w = - \lambda$
    + Routh-Hurwitz criterion: if the determinant of matrix arranged in row of odd coefficient + row of even coefficient + ... are all positive, then all the real parts of roots of $\lambda$ are negative

 ## Dynamical systems